 Condition the Chalkboard Surface

 After 72 hours, you will need to condition the surface before using it.
 To condition the chalkboard paint, rub the side of a piece of chalk over the entire area.
-Then, use a dry cloth to rub the chalk into the surface.
+Then, use a dry cloth to rub the chalk on the surface.
 This process creates a fine layer of dust that settles into the grain of the chalkboard.
 Filling the surface with an even layer of dust ensures that the chalk will rest entirely on the surface and easily erase when you write on the surface.
 Now the chalkboard wall is ready to use!

 How to Get Rid of a Chalkboard Wall